odoe/esri-clusterfeaturelayer/README.md

 ## All options
 * `url` *required* - Will generate clusters based on Features returned from map service.
+* `MODE_SNAPSHOT` *optional* - Will download and cache all features in service to draw clusters much quicker.
+Takes a little longer to loader, but improves performance during continued usage.
+Use `updateClusters()` to refresh clusters with service.
+Default is `true`.
 * `outFields` *optional* - Defines what fields are returned with Features.
 Deafult is `['*']`.
 * `objectIdField` *optional* - Defines the `OBJECTID` field of service.
 Default is 'OBJECTID'.